DrTomasAragon/cdph/README.md

 -	Population health data scientist
 -	Biostatistician

-The DIU is part of CDPH's longer term strategy to build our capability in population health data science (Table) and to move us Levels 4 and 5.
+The DIU is part of CDPH's longer term strategy to build our capability in population health data science (Table) and to move us to Levels 4 and 5.

 |Level | Analysis | Description|
 | :---: | --- | --- |